ca-risken/doc/docs/risken/attack_flow.en.md

 ## Supported Services

-The following cloud services are supported:
+The following cloud services are starting points for attack flow analysis (From there, the analysis extends to related backend services.)

 | Cloud Environment | Cloud Service | Classification |
 |:---|:---|:---|